canonical/proxy-confdb-demo/README.md

 ### Further Reading

-- SD208 Specication: confdb and views
+- SD208 Specification: confdb and views
 - SD133 Specification: confdb and views (rejected in favor of SD208)